MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 missing data, parameters that aren't valid, or insufficient permissions) that prevent a command from completing successfully.

-- `-ErrorAction:Break` Enters the debugger when an error occurs or an exception is raised.
+- `Break` Enters the debugger when an error occurs or an exception is raised.
-- `-ErrorAction:Continue` displays the error message and continues executing the command. `Continue` is the default.
+- `Continue` displays the error message and continues executing the command.
+  `Continue` is the default.
-- `-ErrorAction:Ignore` suppresses the error message and continues executing the command.
+- `Ignore` suppresses the error message and continues executing the command.
   Unlike **SilentlyContinue**, **Ignore** doesn't add the error message to the `$Error` automatic variable.
 The **Ignore** value is introduced in PowerShell 3.0.
-- `-ErrorAction:Inquire` displays the error message and prompts you for confirmation before continuing execution.
+- `Inquire` displays the error message and prompts you for confirmation before continuing execution.
 This value is rarely used.
-- `-ErrorAction:SilentlyContinue` suppresses the error message and continues executing the command.
+- `SilentlyContinue` suppresses the error message and continues executing the command.
-- `-ErrorAction:Stop` displays the error message and stops executing the command.
+- `Stop` displays the error message and stops executing the command.
-- `-ErrorAction:Suspend` is only available for workflows which aren't supported in PowerShell 6 and beyond.
+- `Suspend` is only available for workflows which aren't supported in PowerShell 6 and beyond.

 > [!NOTE]
 > The **ErrorAction** parameter overrides, but doesn't replace the value of the